 Tsitsikamma has the longest slide in South Africa, it is 211m and 50m above ground zero.

 The Tsitsikamma National Park forms part of the greater Garden Route National Park.
-The area is covered by large areas of indigenous forest as well as commercial plantations and fynbos.
-There are also many rivers in the area, which have carved deep gorges as they wind their way from the plateau to the sea.
-The climate is mild all year round making this a great destination with many adventure activities on offer.
+The area is covered by large areas of forest as well as commercial plantations and fynbos.
+There are also many rivers in the area that have carved deep gorges into the mountains as they wind their way from the plateau to the sea.
+With a pleasant climate all year round, this is the perfect place to get your adventure on.